cliosight-software/cliosuite/README.md

 # cliosuite
-This repo is for bolierplate code of Cliosuite applications.
+This repo is for bolierplate code of Cliosuite application.
 This project is partially open-source.
 Our aim is to develop projects in various technologies for some of the most relevant areas across industries where students, developers and startups wish to innovate and develop projects faster.
 Instead of having to look for interesting apllication areas, they can directly surf through our code projects and articles.